ArturKlauser/raspberrypi-rstudio/README.md

 To reduce the memory pressure the build uses only a parallelism of 2 by default.
-If you are running out of memory you can try reducing that to 1 by adding =--build-arg BUILD_PARALLELISM=1= to the docker build command line.
-On the other hand, if you are cross-building on a host with sufficient memory you can increase this, e.g. on a host with >= 8 GB of RAM add =--build-arg BUILD_PARALLELISM=4= to the docker build command line.
+If you are running out of memory you can try reducing that to 1 by adding `--build-arg BUILD_PARALLELISM=1` to the docker build command line.
+On the other hand, if you are cross-building on a host with sufficient memory you can increase this, e.g. on a host with >= 8 GB of RAM add `--build-arg BUILD_PARALLELISM=4` to the docker build command line.

-Once the build is done the Debian packages are left in the built docker image under the path =/home/pi/Downloads/rstudio/build/\*.deb=
+Once the build is done the Debian packages are left in the built docker image under the path `/home/pi/Downloads/rstudio/build/\*.deb`

 ## Building the RStudio Server Runtime Image
 Use Dockerfile.server to create the docker image that has the RStudio Server